percolatestudio/publish-counts/README.md

 Note that when using an accessor function, you must limit the fields fetched if desired, otherwise Counts will fetch entire documents as it updates the count.

+### noWarnings

+Pass the option, `noWarnings: true`, to `Counts.publish` to disable its warnings in a development environment.

+Each call to `Counts.publish` may print warnings to the console to inform developers of non-fatal conflicts with publish-counts.
+In some situations, a developer may intentionally invoke `Counts.publish` in a way that generates a warnings.
+Use this option to disable warnings for a particular invocation of `Counts.publish`.

+This fine-grained method of warning suppression is recommended for development teams that rely on warnings with respect to future changes.

 ## Template helper

 To easily show the counter value within your templates, you can use the `getPublishedCount` template helper.